Clarity Matters: UScan+ HD, A High Res Look at Image Quality

 Universal film scanners are the Meryl Streep of the digital imaging world.
 Bold claim, right?
 Hear me out.
 Both are wildly versatile, perform with ease and work in the film industry (sort of — sprockets not included).
 As a universal film (UF) scanner, the UScan+ UF-series can digitize all microform media including microfilm, microfiche, aperture cards, photographic negatives, slides and more.
 (See?
 Versatile.)
 Record-holding institutions such as libraries, universities and financial and government offices (to name a few) utilize the versatility of microform scanners to offer patrons a simple way to search, scan, save and share documents and historical information.
 The end goal of all users is the same: acquire and save information.
 End-users may be searching for records such as research materials, genealogy, deed information or insurance reports on microfilm or microfiche.
 Patron scanners are designed to fit the needs of walk-up users looking for specific information rather than those who are seeking to digitize large amounts of film.

-Stronger, better, faster – the 18 megapixel active pixel sensor array of the UScan+ HD is the highest in its scanner class.
-Crowley utilized three decades of Mekel Technology and Wicks and Wilson manufacturing expertise to conjoin superior image quality with a USB 3.0 interface, creating excellent scanning resolution at an impressive speed.
+Stronger, better, faster – the 18 megapixel active pixel sensor array of the UScan+ HD is the highest in its scanner class (making it one of the best megapixel cameras on the market).
+Crowley utilized three decades of Mekel Technology and Wicks and Wilson manufacturing expertise to conjoin superior image quality with a USB 3.0 interface, creating excellent scanning resolution at an impressive speed for high volume scanning.
 Of the seven current universal scanner models on the market, the UScan+ UF-series has three models including the UScan+ HD.
 Familiar features such as Interloan Library (ILL) compatibility, color image scanning and small batch scanning continue to shine.
 Advanced camera capabilities offer excellence when searching through information.
 Real-time, on-screen viewing enables operators to review their material immediately as they search.
 As a new feature available on the HD+ model only, the camera can be enabled with a timed auto-capture for digitizing microfilm and microfiche, meaning that the unit will scan batches of images at a pace specified by the operator.

 By design, the UScan+ UF-series ushers end-users of any knowledge level — from first-time users to seasoned operators — through the process of scanning.
 Training features such as a walk-up instructional video are standard on all models of the UScan+ UF-series.
 As users become more familiar with the unit, additional functions can be customized and utilized to fit their needs.
 Crowley vice president of sales and marketing, Matthew McCabe notes, “The unit is set up to facilitate any level of user knowledge and to grow with the users as their scanning needs become more diverse, specific and perhaps greater in volume.”